luyangtsinghua/resume/_pages/about.md

 ## Current Research Topic

-- Modeling and Control of Mixed Traffic Systems with CAVs and Human-driven Vehicles (HDVs)
+- Modeling and Control of Mixed Traffic Systems with CAVs and Human-driven Vehicles